vekexasia/dpos-api-wrapper/README.md

 # Dpos Javascript Library

-Through this sdk you can interact with a dposAPI node in an easy way.
+Through this library you can interact with a dposAPI node in an easy way.
 The library works both in the browser and Node.js.

 ## Documentation